-The fixed Frequency Bias Setting shall not be more negative than 150% of the lesser of the Balancing Authority’s FRO or FRM.
+not more negative than 150% of the lesser of the Balancing Authority’s FRO or FRM.

-The Balancing Authority may use a variable (linear or non-linear) Frequency Bias Setting, which is based on a variable function of Tile Line Deviation to Frequency Deviation.
+The Balancing Authority may use a variable (linear or non-linear) Frequency Bias Setting, which is based on a variable function of Tie Line Deviation to Frequency Deviation.
 The Balancing Authority shall determine the variable Frequency Bias Setting by analyzing Frequency Response as it varies with factors such as load, generation, governor characteristics, and frequency.
-The average of the variable Frequency Bias Setting shall be equal to, or more negative than the lesser of the Balancing Authority’s FRO or FRM.
+The average of the variable Frequency Bias Setting shall not be less negative than the lesser of the Balancing Authority’s FRO or FRM, and

-The average variable Frequency Response Bias Setting shall not be more negative than 150% of the lesser of the Balancing Authority’s FRO or FRM.
+not be more negative than 150% of the lesser of the Balancing Authority’s FRO or FRM.